MicrosoftDocs/sdk-api/sdk-api-src/content/gdiplusgraphics/nf-gdiplusgraphics-graphics-drawimage(inimage_inconstrectf__inreal_inreal_inreal_inreal_inunit_inconstimageattributes_indrawimageabort_invoid).md

 ---
 UID: NF:gdiplusgraphics.Graphics.DrawImage(IN Image,IN const RectF &,IN REAL,IN REAL,IN REAL,IN REAL,IN Unit,IN const ImageAttributes,IN DrawImageAbort,IN VOID)
-title: Graphics::DrawImage(IN Image,IN const RectF &,IN REAL,IN REAL,IN REAL,IN REAL,IN Unit,IN const ImageAttributes,IN DrawImageAbort,IN VOID)
+title: Graphics::DrawImage(IN Image,IN const RectF &,IN REAL,IN REAL,IN REAL,IN REAL,IN Unit,IN const ImageAttributes,IN DrawImageAbort,IN VOID) (gdiplusgraphics.h)
 author: windows-sdk-content
 description: The Graphics::DrawImage method draws an image.
 old-location: gdiplus\_gdiplus_CLASS_Graphics_DrawImage_Image_image_RectF_destRect_REAL_srcx_REAL_srcy_REAL_srcwidth_REAL_.htm